ThePacielloGroup/cupper/content/patterns/writing/project-structure.md

             * tooltips.md
 {{% /fileTree %}}

-{{% note %}}
-Note that subfolders like `/popups` must each have an `_index.md` file.
+Subfolders like `/popups` must each have an `_index.md` file.
 This file doesn't need any content except the TOML metadata defining the title (name) of that subsection:

 ```
 +++